 The Code of Practice 2015 has a theme throughout which highlights the importance of the views of SEND pupils.
-At St David's C of E Primary School we will always endeavor to ascertain pupil's views for reviews and planning.
+At St David's CE Primary School we will always endeavor to ascertain pupil's views for reviews and planning.
 Wherever possible, these views will be recorded and embedded into planning and review documents.